zer0def/nginxinc-kubernetes-ingress/docs/content/overview/product-telemetry.md

 - **IsPlus** Represents whether NGINX is Plus or OSS
 - **InstallationFlags** List of command line arguments configured for NGINX Ingress Controller

+---

 ## Opt out

 Product telemetry can be disabled when installing NGINX Ingress Controller.

 ### Helm

-When installing or upgrading NGINX Ingress Controller with Helm, set the `controller.telemetry.enable` option to `false` This can be set directly in the `values.yaml` file, or using the `--set` option
+When installing or upgrading NGINX Ingress Controller with Helm, set the `controller.telemetry.enable` option to `false`.

+This can be set directly in the `values.yaml` file, or using the `--set` option

 ```shell
 helm upgrade --install ... --set controller.telemetry.enable=false
 ```

+---

 ### Manifests